j0ntendo/pacman/README.md

 # Doboggi Man (Pac-Man)

 Doboggi Man is a Pac-Man-like game written in Python.
-In this game, the player controls a character to eat Tteok-bokki while avoiding ghosts.
+In this game, the pacman avoids all of the ghosts while eating all of the Tteok-bokki.
 The game utilizes the Turtle graphics library for visualization.

 ## Game Features